 So, what is a blood clot?
 A blood clot is called a thrombus and defines an accumulation of blood that forms into a plug or clot that has the potential to slow blood flow inside a blood vessel.
 A clot can block blood flow completely.
 Blood clots can occur anywhere in the body, but most commonly originate in the lower extremities.

 Blood clots typically form due to inadequate circulation caused by inactivity or injury to a blood vessel.
-Blood clotting processes are perfectly natural in the body and are essential in slowing or stopping bleeding following injury to small as well as large blood vessels.
+Blood clots are perfectly natural in the body and are essential in slowing or stopping bleeding following injury to small as well as large blood vessels.

-Understanding what contributes to blood clot formation is the first step toward prevention.
+Understanding what is the cause of a blood clot formation is the first step toward prevention.

-The primary cause of blood clots is pooling or collection of blood in a vein or artery, which in itself triggers natural blood clotting mechanisms in the body.
+The primary cause of a blood clot is the pooling or collection of blood in a vein or artery, which in itself triggers natural blood clotting mechanisms in the body.